Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Experimental design

 Since the price data are continuous, and we predict future price directions, which are categorical variables, it is necessary to categorise the data prices into several market states.
-An appropriate choice of market states is dependent on the model choice or data, and it can impact the model's performance.
-For instance, there are studies that use three states for market trends, including downward, steady, and upward, while others may consider two additional trend states of strong downward and strong upward.
-Based on the results presented in \cite{amirzadeh2023modelling}, the two states of `Downward' and `Upward' provide the best model performance for BNs applied on cryptocurrencies.
-Consequently, the data is labelled into these two states for market data.
-Specifically, each data record was labelled as `Downward' if today's record value was lower than the previous day's and `Upward' otherwise.
+An appropriate choice of market states is dependent on the model choice or data and impacts the model's performance.
+For instance, some studies use three states for market trends, including down, steady, and up, while others may consider two additional trend states of strong down and strong up~\cite{zou2012influence, stefanovska2020effects}.
+Based on the results presented in \cite{amirzadeh2023modelling}, the two states of ``Down'' and ``Up'' provide the best model performance for BNs applied on cryptocurrencies.
+Consequently, the data is labelled into these two states for market data, where each data record was labelled as ``Down'' if today's record value was lower than the previous day's, and ``Up'' otherwise.
 Equation~\ref{eq:trend} outlines the labelling approach for the data records.

 where $C_{t+1}$ means the data record of the next day, and $C_{t}$ is the data record of the current date.
 Furthermore, the labelled data was split into training and testing sets, with 67\% of the data allocated for training and 33\% for testing.
 This split ratio is widely adopted for data mapping and independent accuracy assessment~\cite{lyons2018comparison}.